 Plagiarism is defined as copying any content without identifying the source.
 This also includes taking another person's or AI entity's ideas or constructs and presenting them as your own.
-The use of AI generated content in student work is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
 Plagiarism of any kind will not be tolerated.
-All papers must be submitted in APA format and submitted to Turnitin prior to uploading onto Canvas.
+Most assignments at Calvary require the student to produce original work.
+Therefore, unless specifically permitted by the instructor, the use of AI-generated content is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
+AI, however, may be utilized in cases where the instructor has explicitly permitted its use to accomplish specific tasks.
+It is only in these cases that AI-generated (or modified) content may be submitted by the student.
+If there are any questions as to the permissibility of AI use for an assignment, please ask your instructor for clarification.